It is mostly impossible to run non-notarized and unsigned apps on new versions of Mac.

 Staple - After the app was notarized successfully, the staple step marks the app package as notarized.

 Copy the compiled jar to the Mac.
-If you have used #PackagerProperty then you should also copy packager.json, which is generated when you choose Project - Build standalone package:
+If you have used #PackagerProperty (or it was added by a b4xlib) then you should also copy packager.json, which is generated when you choose Project - Build standalone package:

 No need to copy the json file if not using #PackagerProperty.